jdwolk/dev_roundup_blogpost/dev_roundup.md

 # Dev Roundup  -- Bringing Devs together for Teh Awesome

-After a long week of implementing features, writing unit tests, and staring at a tmux session in the terminal color scheme du-jour, you might be eager to leave the office on a Friday evening.
+After a long week of implementing features, writing unit tests, and staring at tmux panes in the terminal color scheme du-jour, you might be eager to leave the office on a Friday evening.

 You'd be tempted to run from your monitor, hastily shoving